Artin group injection in the Hecke algebra for right-angled groups: Notations and preliminaries

 \section{Notations and preliminaries}

-In this section we establish some notation and we collect some basic results in the theory of Coxeter systems, Coxeter monoids and Hecke algebras which will be useful in the sequel.
+In this section we establish some notation and we collect some basic results from the theory of Coxeter systems, Coxeter monoids and Hecke algebras which will be useful in the sequel.
 The reader can consult \cite{BB} and \cite{Hum} for further details.
 For the isomorphism problem of Coxeter systems we refer to \cite{BahlsTheIsomorphism}.
-We follow Chapter 3 of \cite{StaEC1} for notation and terminology concerning posets and \cite{Diestelgraph} for graphs.
-For the general theory of ordered monoids and the representations of finite monoids the reader can consult \cite{Blyth-ordered structures} and \cite{Steinberg-Monoid} respectively.
+We follow \cite[Chapter~3]{StaEC1} for notation and terminology concerning posets and \cite{Diestelgraph} for graphs.
+For the general theory of ordered monoids and representations of finite monoids the reader can consult \cite{Blyth-ordered structures} and \cite{Steinberg-Monoid} respectively.